July 14 — November 11, 2018

-Rauschenberg and Johns: The Blurring of Art and Life will showcase more than 20 works on paper, all drawn from the Museum’s collection, by neo-Dada artists Robert Rauschenberg and Jasper Johns that present a lesser-known side of their artistic practices.
-These rare works detail a fascinating visual conversation between two of modern art’s most influential creators, evident in their comparable use of collage and mixed media in service of multiple, often uncertain, meanings.
+The Blurring of Art and Life showcases works on paper, including lithographs, silkscreens, screen prints, and collage, by neo-Dada artists Robert Rauschenberg and Jasper Johns that present a lesser-known side of their artistic practices.
+These works detail a fascinating visual conversation between two of modern art’s most influential creators, evident in their comparable use of collage and mixed media in service of multiple, often uncertain, meanings.

-Rauschenberg and Johns: The Blurring of Art and Life will be on view from July 14 through December 16 in Orientation Gallery.
-This exhibition is organized by Phoenix Art Museum.
+Rauschenberg and Johns: The Blurring of Art and Life is organized by Phoenix Art Museum.
 It is made possible through the generosity of donors to the Museum’s annual fund.

 August 18, 2018 | 10 am-2 pm

 $18 — Adults